The Seipp/Sheets Trumpet and Organ Duo

 “You thought you were coming today to hear a trumpeter.
 Wrong!
 You heard a superb musician whose instrument happens to be the trumpet.
 Six of them, as a matter of fact, were required for Dr. Chuck Seipp to achieve the various tone qualities that he was able to elicit from them.
 Couple this with an equally-gifted organist, Dr. Randall Sheets, and you have a program that elicited an instantaneous standing ovation from a very excited audience.
 All of this happened today at a L’Organo recital, part of Piccolo Spoleto Festival in Charleston, SC.”
 Dr. Robert Gant / Chair, L’Organo 6/5/19

 “The Seipp/Sheets Duo dazzled as they put on a beautifully crafted organ and trumpet recital that covered the entire gamut of repertoire from beloved favorites to even the serious music lovers’ delights.
 Seipp utilized a forest of trumpets, showed off his virtuosity, impeccable articulation, tremendous phrasing and musicality, and even juggling skills while Sheets pulled out all the stops, displaying great soloistic and collaborative abilities on organ and piano.
 A truly great performance!”

 Randy Lee, Professor of Trumpet, The University of Florida

 “The audience loved the masterful artistry of this trumpet/organ duo.
-It was the highlight of this year’s concert series.”
+It was the highlight of our concert series.”